buerokratt/NoOps/scripts/proxy/nginx/readme.md

 ```
 include /etc/nginx/conf.d/*.conf;
 ```
 is present.
-If not add it
+If not add it, otherwise it wont be loaded as part of the nginx reverse proxy

 Example: